UK lawmakers slam police over Cliff Richard house search

 With his backing group The Shadows, Richard was one of Britain's most successful performers in the pre-Beatles era of the late 1950s and early 1960s.

-After the raid, he issued a statement saying he had been aware of rumours about him circulating on the Internet and that he would cooperate fully with police.
+After the raid, he issued a statement saying he had been aware of rumors about him circulating on the Internet and that he would cooperate fully with police.

 "The allegations are completely false," he said.
 "Up until now I have chosen not to dignify the false allegations with a response, as it would just give them more oxygen."

-In a letter sent to the Committee during its investigation into the incident, Richard's lawyers strongly criticised the BBC.
+In a letter sent to the Committee during its investigation into the incident, Richard's lawyers strongly criticized the BBC.

 It said: "We feel that it is necessary to record that, leaving aside the actions of the police, the actions of the BBC have also caused very serious harm to our client at a time when he had not been interviewed by the police, or of course arrested or charged."